This is The Coyote Project

 - Developing culturally appropriate curricula.

-- Protecting the right to Aboriginal languages, including the teaching of Aboriginal languages as credit courses.
+- Protecting the right to Indigenous languages, including the teaching of Indigenous languages as credit courses.